-Symptoms usually develop slowly over time.
-Many cases of CLL are detected by blood tests done in people for other reasons or who do not have any symptoms.
+Symptoms usually develop slowly.
+CLL is often found by blood tests done in people for other reasons or who do not have any symptoms.

-Patients with CLL usually have a higher-than-normal white blood cell count.
+Patients with CLL usually have a high white blood cell count.

 If your doctor discovers you have CLL, tests will be done to see how much the cancer has spread.
 This is called staging.

-If you have early stage CLL, your doctor will closely monitor you.
+If you have early stage CLL, your doctor will monitor you closely.
 Usually, no medicines or other treatment is given for early-stage CLL, unless you have:

 Chemotherapy medicines are used to treat CLL.
 Your doctor will determine which ones are right for you.

 Bone marrow or stem cell transplantation may be used in younger patients with advanced or high-risk CLL.
 A transplant is the only therapy that offers a potential cure for CLL, but it also has risks.
 Your doctor will discuss the risks and benefits with you.

 How well a patient does depends on the stage of the cancer.
-About half of patients diagnosed in the early stages of the disease live more than 12 years.
+About half of patients diagnosed in the early stages of CLL live more than 12 years.